davidpoblador/win10-keys-like-mac/README.md

 Windows.
 Probably the easiest option is to drop it in the startup folder.
 (You can reach that folder by going to `Run` and typing `shell:startup` and `Enter`.)

-## ❤️☕

-If I had found a snippet like this one when I got my new computer I would have totally bought some coffee for the author.
-If this has saved some hours of research and increased just a bit your productivity, consider doing so.